facebook/react-native-website/docs/native-modules-ios.md

 As you can see below, the CalendarModule class implements the `RCTBridgeModule` protocol.
 A native module is an Objective-C class that implements the `RCTBridgeModule` protocol.

 Next up, let’s start implementing the native module.
-Create the corresponding implementation file, `RCTCalendarModule.m`, in the same folder and include the following content:
+Create the corresponding implementation file using cocoa touch class in xcode, `RCTCalendarModule.m`, in the same folder and include the following content:

 ```objectivec
 // RCTCalendarModule.m